codefinity/oeuvre/README.md

 When the Domain test passes, the functionality of the feature belonging to that module can be tested as a whole, which includes:

-1. Whether the Module is receiving the right input
+1. Whether the Module is receiving the right input.

-2. Whether the data is persisting in the Database
+2. Whether the data is persisting in the Database.

-3. Whether the Events are being transmitted to the other Modules
+3. Whether the Events are being transmitted to the other Modules.

 4. Wether the Module is sending data correctly outside the application, my means of E-Mails, Webhooks, or GRPC.